thepowersgang/rust_os/Notes/VFS-MultiRoot.md

 ------------
 - Not forgeable (presenting the handle via the kernel means that the communicating process was started by that program)
 - Immutable
+- Unique for each process
+- Tied to a unique or unambigious user-readable name

 Ideas
 -----